Updated March 23, 2022

-See this Frequently Asked Questions (FAQ) page for answers to common questions and concerns related to the opening of schools in September 2021.
+See this Frequently Asked Questions (FAQ) page for answers to common questions and concerns related to the opening of schools for the 2021-22 school year.

 Please note: The District’s 2021-22 operating plan is subject to revision based on updated guidance and local public health conditions.
 As new information is released, HCSD may modify the plan accordingly.